elicz/MOT20/README.md

 ## Pipeline
 ![Flowchart](/supplementary/flowchart.png "Tracking ad detection flowchart") **1.
 Video containing subjects**
-We used the videos from [MOT17](https://motchallenge.net/data/MOT17)\[3\] and [MOT20](https://motchallenge.net/data/MOT20)\[4\] datasets, but any video(s) containing people (even crowded video) would be good.
+We used the videos from [MOT17](https://motchallenge.net/data/MOT17)\[3\] and [MOT20](https://motchallenge.net/data/MOT20)\[4\] datasets.
+However, any video(s) containing people (even crowded video) would be just fine.

 **2. Object detection** *(in each image)*
 For MOT17/MOT20 the detection are already provided.
-Own detection methods can be used (e.g., YOLO\[5\]).
+Own detection methods can be used by other detectors (e.g., YOLO\[5\]).

 **3. Tracking** *(in each image sequence)*
 We propose greedy (sub-optimal) and Munkres (optimal) association algorithms.
 Both versions are enhanced with unassociated detection caching.
 Re-identification method based on track mutual projection can be optionally turned on to reduce track fragmentation.
 [See details below](#tracking)

 **4. Pose estimation** *(in each image)*
-We used hrnet for pose estimation on the detected areas obtained in Step 1.
-Other methods can be used.
+We used HRNET\[6\] for pose estimation on the detected bounding boxes obtained in Step 1.
+Other pose estimation methods can be used.

 **5. Entitative relationship detection** *(in set of tracks)*
 Computation of hand distance and body proportion features is used to detect pairs holding hands and children in the video.
 [See details below](#rel_det).

 ## <a name="tracking"></a>Tracking
 Two generic tracking algorithms are used for bounding box association in consecutive frames: i) optimal Munkres and 2) Sub-optimal Greedy variant.
 On MOT17 they have similar performance in terms of accuracy and efficiency.
-Both methods are enhanced with unassociated detection caching for (default) duration of `cache=7` frames.
-Set `cache=0` for NO caching, or adjust accordingly.
-All [tracking parameters](track_params) are specified below in more detail.
 > Tracking methods are implemented in *multi-object-tracker.py*

 ### Dependencies